RisPNG/1.20.1-quilt-debu/README.md

 - modrinth - a mod distribution platform: https://modrinth.com/
 - CurseForge: https://www.curseforge.com/

-> This repository contains Quilt mods with personalized config files, resourcepacks, and shaderpacks for Dust.
+> This repo (repository) contains Quilt mods with personalized config files, resourcepacks, and shaderpacks for Dust.
 However, this repo is completely free for anyone to use.

-> Everything included in this repository is suitable for use in multiplayer servers, although a few of them might be considered unfair depending on the server.
+> Everything included in this repo is suitable for use in multiplayer servers, although a few of them might be considered unfair depending on the server.

 # README Contents
 1. 🤝 [Support](#support)